Mugisha-isaac/react-query-graphql/README.md

 # react-query-graphql
-Using react-query to consume graphql endpoints
+Using react-query to fetch and syncronise data from graphql endpoints